mhmatthall/matttest4dte/README.md

 **Note:**
 Right now, whenever you push a commit AWS will automatically redeploy the site, so within a few mins it'll be live at [dtetest.matthall.io](https://dtetest.matthall.io/).

+### Contributing
+After you've implemented whatever in your dev environment, make sure you also test it locally in production mode (i.e. run `npm run build` then `npm run start`) before pushing your changes.
+This more closely mimics the production environment, and will catch any issues that might arise from the build process.